Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

 Replacement of Seals
 ~~~~~~~~~~~~~~~~~~~~~

-This operation should be done by a person qualified by SIGUREN.
+This operation should be done by a person qualified by SIGUREN technologies.

 Recommended Spares
 ------------------